erpnext/foundation/foundation/www/docs/user/manual/en/schools/admission/student_admission.md

 <!-- add-breadcrumbs -->
 # Student Admission

 The admission process begins with filling the admission form.
-The Student Admission record enables to intitate your admission process for a given **Academic year**.
+The Student Admission record enables to intitiate your admission process for a given **Academic year**.
 ERPNext admission module allow you to create an admission record which can be then published on the ERPNext generate website.

 To create a Student Admission record  go to :